senshineL/senshineL.github.io/_pages/about.md

 ## Research Interests
 * Bayesian Optimization and its application to automated algortihm configuration
 * Theory and practical tools of automated algorithm configuration, and its application to automated algorithm design
-* End-to-end algorithm/hyper-parameter selection without using hand-crafted prblem features
+* End-to-end algorithm/hyper-parameter selection without using hand-crafted problem features
 * Reinforcement learning and its application to combinatorial optimization
 * Acceleration techniques to large-scale real-world vehicle routing problems